seattle-javascript-401d7/simple_http_with_persistence/timforman/README.md

 ##Gulp Testing

-navigate to the root project folder and enter at the command line
+navigate to the root project folder and enter at the command line:

 ###gulp
 to launch mocha testing, linter testing and gulp watch

 ###gulp lint
-for linter testing only
+for linter only

 ###gulp mochaTest
+for mocha test only

+###gulp watch
+to monitor file changes